maplemavin/docs/theming.md

     defaults to whatever the current item is in the Theming Engine

+### {ContestEntryModalLink}
+A link that opens a modal and allows a user to enter a contest

+`contestId`

+    the ID of the contest

+    accepted values are any contest ID that belongs to the account

+`tag`

+    the HTML element to be used for the signup action

+    accepted values are any HTML element

+    defaults to "a"

+`text`

+    the text to be put inside the tag

+    accepted values are any string (HTML included)

+    defaults to "Enter Contest"

+`closeTag`

+    whether or not to close the tag

+    accepted values are true or false

+    defaults to true

+`class`

+    the class to assign to the <a> tag

+    accepted values are any string

+    defaults to none

 ### {SignupLink}
 A link that opens a modal and allows a user to sign up for StageBloc and follow your account